basicswap/basicswap-docs/docs/user-guides/install.md

     5. Determine whether you want to use fast synchronization for the Bitcoin blockchain by including the `--usebtcfastsync` parameter.
 Fast sync uses checkpoints to reduce initial setup time significantly.

+    6. Append `--client-auth-password=<YOUR_PASSWORD>` to the below command to optionally enable client authentication to protect your web UI and API port access from unauthorized access.

-    6. Execute the following command to configure your BasicSwap, adjusting it according to your preferences as described above.
+    7. Execute the following command to configure your BasicSwap, adjusting it according to your preferences as described above.

     ```bash title="Terminal"
     basicswap-prepare --datadir=$SWAP_DATADIR --withcoins=monero,bitcoin --xmrrestoreheight=$CURRENT_XMR_HEIGHT --usebtcfastsync